xantari/PinCab.Configurator/readme.md

 	a.
 Option to set Default
 	b.
 Option to update all previously run ROM's
 14. PinUp Popper / Player location settings read/write/validation
-17. Autobackup registry keys and settings files whenever we write to them.
-Save to programs Backup folder.
 19. Create help HTML pages and hookup to the program
 21. Ensure all the features of the ScreenRes editor exist in program
 22. Add all SetDMD functions to program